 Add the carrots, garlic, bacon or ham, if using, and pepper.
 Cook for a minute.

 Add the broth and ham bone or ham hocks, if using (Add liquid smoke, if using, for vegetarian method).
 Let come to a simmer.

 Place the lid on the pot and lock it in place.
 Set the steam release knob to the Sealing position.

 Cancel the sauté function and Choose Pressure Cook/Manual, and use the + or - or dial to choose 18 minutes.
+High pressure.
 It will take a few minutes for the pot to come to pressure.